The Jewel in the Crown (TV series): Adaptation

 While the novels are written from different characters' viewpoints and move back and forth in time, the adaptation places events in roughly chronological order.

 Cast

 The series made stars of Art Malik and Charles Dance.
-Other leading actors included Peggy Ashcroft (who won the BAFTA Best TV Actress award for her performance), Tim Pigott-Smith, Geraldine James, Judy Parfitt, Rachel Kempson, Eric Porter, Susan Wooldridge, Zohra Sehgal, Saeed Jaffrey, and Karan Kapoor (son of Shashi Kapoor and Jennifer Kendal).
-The complexities of the plot ensured that no one character was at the centre of the action throughout.
+Other leading actors included Peggy Ashcroft (who won the BAFTA Best TV Actress award for her performance), Tim Pigott-Smith, Geraldine James, Judy Parfitt, Rachel Kempson, Eric Porter, Susan Wooldridge, Zohra Sehgal, Saeed Jaffrey, and Karan Kapoor.
+The plot's complexities ensured that no one character was at the centre of the action throughout.
 All four "Best TV Actress" nominations at that year's BAFTAs went to stars of the series, with Ashcroft winning over Wooldridge, James and Parfitt.
 Pigott-Smith won Best TV Actor.

 In a list of the 100 Greatest British Television Programmes compiled by the British Film Institute in 2000 and voted by industry professionals, The Jewel in the Crown placed 22nd.